vdaular/enso/docs/types/inference-and-checking.md

 # Inference and Checking

-As a statically-typed language, Enso is built with a sophisticated type checker capable of reasoning about a fully dependently-typed system.
+In spite of being dynamically-typed language, Enso is built with a sophisticated type checker capable of reasoning about Enso typed system.
 However, a type checker on its own is quite useless.
 For Enso to truly be usable, it must also have a powerful type inference engine.

+> [!WARNING]
+>
 > The actionables for this section are:
 >
 > - Work out how on earth we do inference and how we maximise inference power.